Poldowski: Biography

 The early death of Lady Dean Paul's first-born son devastated her and ultimately led to the break-up of her marriage.
 It inspired three works, the songs Soir and Berceuse d'Armorique, and the violin-piano piece Berceuse pour l'enfant mourant.
 She then adopted the pseudonym Poldowski.

 Gervase Elwes introduced her Paul Verlaine songs to the English concert stage in 1912 at the Queen's Hall.
 These songs then had a great vogue in Paris and this performance made a deep impression.
 He had been impressed with her music ever since he had first encountered it almost 20 years earlier, in 1893 in Brussels.
 He felt they showed "great originality and for her age, great finish".
 Elwes encountered her again in 1903, in Brussels, and she dedicated two of her songs to him.
 A concert of her songs she was to have given in the United States with Gervase Elwes in 1921 had to be cancelled when he was killed in a rail accident in Boston.

-She moved to Brussels in the spring of 1912 after Queen Elizabeth of the Belgians had expressed a desire to hear her.
+She moved to Brussels in the spring of 1912 after Queen Elisabeth of the Belgians had expressed a desire to hear her.
 She accompanied Émile Chaumont in the premiere of her Violin Sonata in D minor, which was dedicated to Octave Maus, and was then performed in Paris by her close friend, the French pianist Lazare Lévy, whom she had met in Miss Ellis's class.
 Lévy premiered her piano solo piece Caledonian Market, in 1923.
 In January 1912 her friend Henry Wood conducted the premieres of her Suite miniature and Nocturnes at the Sunday Concerts.
 In 1913 she returned to Brussels for the last time to accompany Jane Bathori-Engel in four of her Verlaine settings.

 She and her family converted to Roman Catholicism in 1916.
 In 1919, at the Queen's Hall, Henry Wood accompanied Poldowski at the premiere of her piano and orchestra piece, "Pat Malone's Wake".
 She fell seriously ill in the autumn of 1913.
 In August 1919 Poldowski moved to the United States, where her "symphonic opera" Silence was published despite serious financial issues.
-Her opera Silence was premiered in London on March 29, 1920 as part of the Komisarjevsky-Rosing Russian Matinee Season at the Duke of York's Theatre.
+Her opera Silence was premiered in London on 29 March 1920 as part of the Komisarjevsky-Rosing Russian Matinee Season at the Duke of York's Theatre.
 Polodowski legally separated from her husband in 1921.

 She returned to London in 1922; her regular visitors included playwright Alfred Sutro, mezzo-soprano Marguerite d'Alvarez, conductor Eugène Goossens, fils, harpsichordist Violet Gordon-Woodhouse, violinist Paul Kochanski and the composers Peter Warlock and George Gershwin.

 Her 1923 series of midday recitals at the Hyde Park Hotel, known as The International Concerts of La Libre Esthétique, attracted Arthur Rubinstein, Jacques Thibaud and the London String Quartet.
 She also opened a fashionable haute couture boutique where she produced several creations for the British Royal Family.
 On a 1925 tour of Spain, she was given a gift of a diamond bracelet by the King and Queen of Spain.